lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 First Presidency decisions are final and cannot be appealed again.

+32.14

+## Reports and Membership Records

+32.14.1

+### Report of Church Membership Council

 After any membership council, the bishop or stake president promptly submits a Report of Church Membership Council form through [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org").
 He may ask the clerk to prepare the report.
 He ensures that no hard copy or electronic copy of the form is retained locally.
 He also ensures that any notes used to prepare the report are promptly destroyed.

+32.14.2

+### Formal Church Membership Restrictions

 Formal Church membership restrictions are noted on a person’s membership record.
 Church headquarters makes this notation after receiving the Report of Church Membership Council.
 When a member has repented, the leader must hold another council to consider removing these restrictions (see [32.16.1](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number91-p419#title_number91 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number91-p419#title_number91")).

+32.14.3

+### Records after a Person’s Church Membership Is Withdrawn

 If a person’s Church membership is withdrawn, Church headquarters removes the membership record after receiving the Report of Church Membership Council.
 If the person desires, leaders help him or her prepare to be readmitted to the Church by baptism and confirmation (see [32.16.1](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number91-p419#title_number91 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number91-p419#title_number91")).

+32.14.4

+### Records after Readmission to the Church

 After a person is readmitted to the Church, the bishop submits a Report of Church Membership Council form.
 A Baptism and Confirmation Certificate is not created.
 Rather, the baptism and confirmation are recorded on the Report of Church Membership Council form.

 If the member was not endowed, Church headquarters assigns a membership record that shows the dates of his or her original baptism and other ordinances.
 The record makes no reference to the loss of Church membership.

 If the member was endowed, Church headquarters updates the membership record to show the new baptism and confirmation dates.
 This record also includes the message “Restoration of Blessings Required.”
 After the member’s blessings are restored (see [32.17.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95")), the membership record is updated to show the dates of the original baptism and other ordinances.
 It makes no reference to the loss of Church membership.

+32.14.5

+### Membership Records with Annotations

 As authorized by the First Presidency, Church headquarters annotates a person’s membership record in any of the situations listed below.